Origins of Judaism: Widespread adoption of Torah law

 In his seminal Prolegomena zur Geschichte Israels (Prologue to the History of Israel) of 1878, Julius Wellhausen argued that Judaism as a religion based on widespread observance of Torah law first emerged in 444 BCE when, according to the biblical account provided in the Book of Nehemiah (chapter 8), a priestly scribe named Ezra read a copy of the Mosaic Torah before the populace of Judea assembled in a central Jerusalem square.
 Wellhausen believed that this narrative should be accepted as historical because it sounds plausible, noting: "The credibility of the narrative appears on the face of it."
 Following Wellhausen, most scholars throughout the 20th and early 21st centuries have accepted that widespread Torah observance began sometime around the middle of the 5th century BCE.

+Yehezkel Kaufmann argues that the Priestly source is pre-exilic and that the priestly code in Torah is the codification of pre-prophetic ancient Israelite religion.

+There is evidence in the Elephantine papyri and ostraca of the observance of Passover and Shabbat.
+However, the Jews in Elephantine may not have followed the Torah strictly, and may have been polytheistic.
+Konrad Schmid and Jens Schröter trace the formation of Torah law to the Persian period, and notice the paucity of surviving evidence in the Babylonian period, but note that Torah law's authority was exerted more strongly over time, with evidence of its adherence in the Dead Sea Scrolls.

+Seth Schwartz believes that the Achaemenid Empire (i.e., the Persian period) likely imposed the Torah as authorized law and built the Temple in Jerusalem around 515 BCE.

-More recently, Yonatan Adler argued in his 2022 book, The Origins of Judaism, that in fact there is no surviving evidence to support the notion that the Torah was widely known, regarded as authoritative, and put into practice, any time prior to the middle of the 2nd century BCE.
+More recently, Yonatan Adler argued in his 2022 book, The Origins of Judaism, that there is no surviving archeological evidence proving that the Torah was widely known, regarded as authoritative, and put into practice by average people, prior to the middle of the 2nd century BCE.
 Adler explored the likelihood that Judaism, as the widespread practice of Torah law by Jewish society at large, first emerged in Judea during the reign of the Hasmonean dynasty, centuries after the putative time of Ezra.
 This point of view is supported by Israeli archaeologist Israel Finkelstein.